rtCamp/docs.rtcamp.com/rtbiz/helpdesk/staff/README.md

 # rtBiz Helpdesk Staff Guide

 #### What is this Helpdesk all about?
 rtBiz Helpdesk is WordPress based support system, build to manage your customers' queries.
-Build with perspective of 'users-first', Helpdesk will deliver the ease for managing tickets.
+Built with perspective of 'users-first', Helpdesk will deliver the ease for managing tickets.

 #### Who can use this manual?